blbadger/blbadger.github.io/gpu-server.md

 ![server]({{https://blbadger.github.io}}/server_setup/xt60_connection.jpg)

 and sure enough the plugs get warm to the touch but not hot under load.
 The XT60 plug setup also prevents the voltage drops that I was seeing when the bannana plugs were used, and the voltage rarely drops under 11.85V under load.
+Here is the voltage at the terminal under around 1.1kW:

 ![server]({{https://blbadger.github.io}}/server_setup/xt60_final.jpg)

-Thus the dual l1100e-s1 PSUs with breakout boards and current share pins connected certainly provides more current than only one PSU would, but not as much as the two should under full load (2100 Watts at 120V input).
+Thus the dual l1100e-s1 PSUs with breakout boards and current share pins connected certainly provides more current than only one PSU would, but not quite as much as the two should under full load (2100 Watts at 120V input).
 In practice this means that the GPUs need to be limited to 250W each for training runs (pulling around 1400W total), which results in minimal performance degradation (<5%).
 Due to the power and heat and noise reduction for a slightly larger performance degradation, I tend to limit the power even more than this and run at 200W per GPU.
 But if one were to want to train on full clock speed and power for extended periods of time, I would recommend getting a single 2KW server PSU and wiring a 240V wall socket if necessary, as this route is by far the simplest and maintenance-free route.

 ### Test